juliawong/web-notes/Git/handy-tips.md

 * git checkouts a middle commit between good and bad
 * `git bisect bad/good` let git know whether the current commit is working or not
 * git will inform you when the first bad commit is found

+# git log first-parent
+* Merge = commit with 2+ parents, parents are ordered
+* After merging branch into master, first parent is tip commit of master, second parent is tip commit of other branch
+* `git log --first-parent`
+ * Follows each commit's parents
+ * Commits from branch aren't displayed
+ * Merge commits are displayed
+ * Similar to folds in a text editor